Pre-decimal coins in the UK, Victorian to 1971

 Coppers were large and heavy compared with post-1971 decimal coins, and during the years just before decimalisation when inflation required rather a lot of coins to be carried around in order to buy anything, a general complaint was about weight.
 Trouser pockets quickly developed holes and purses bulged.

-The weight of the coins didn't matter much in the early 20th century because a few coppers could buy so much.
+In the early 20th century, the weight of the coins didn't matter much as far as carrying around was concerned because a few coppers could buy so much.
 My mother spoke of going shopping for her grandmother with a halfpenny to buy butter.
 A halfpenny was a very small amount of money by the standards of later in the century.
 In 1971 when the United Kingdom went decimal, it would have taken 24 such halfpennies to buy just 5p of post-decimal money.
 My mother's pocket money as a child was one of these halfpennies a week.